 Wastewater normally flows downhill by gravity through the sewer system.
 However, gravity service is not available to your property.
 Your residence may be at a lower elevation than the sewer mains, thereby requiring the use of a pump to force the wastewater up to the gravity sewer main.
-The District's standard pump for this situation is a grinder pump.
+The Hendersonville Utility District's standard pump for this situation is a Barnes grinder pump system.